data2viz/play.data2viz.io/back/content/documentation/01-getting-started.md

 }
 ```

-Some explanations on this code because will then don't show it all by default.

-In _data2viz_ projects, it is usually a good practise to do star **imports** even
+In *data2viz* projects, it is usually a good practise to do star **imports** even
-when there is less than 5 imported elements.
+when there is less than 5 imported elements in the package.
 It allows to benefit from extension
 functions that are commonly used in *data2viz*.

-As we use kotlin 1.3, we can omit the arguments for the main function.
+As we use kotlin 1.3, the `main` function can avoid the args parameters.

 All visualizations take place in a Viz object.
 To simplify its creation
-and building, we provide a builder style DSL.
+and building, we provide a builder DSL.

 It's start with the `viz` call that takes a lambda (with receiver) to build
 it.
-The block code is able to call the existing functions of the current
-visualization.

 A visualization has a width and a height.
 They can be accessed using the
 property `size`.

-We then create a rectangle by using the `rect` function with its own initialization
-lambda.
+The creation of visual nodes is done with their specific creation function, also taking
+a lambda with receiver to configure them.
+Here we're creating a rectangle, defining its size
+and its fill color.

-The last specific call to notice is `bindRendererOnNewCanvas()`.
+The last specific call to notice in this example is `bindRendererOnNewCanvas()`.
 It's an
 extension function on a `Viz` object that is only existing on *JS* platform.
 It is a shortcut to create a new canvas based on the visualization size and
 bind the renderer on it.